bakefile/bakefile/README.md

 ```

 `bake` is kind of like `make` in that it runs subprocesses but its
-domain makes references to baking and its comments takes currency
+domain makes references to baking.
-symbols.

 ## Features:

 - Each `Bakefile` is a "recipe"
 - Each "recipe" declares "instructions"
 - Each "instruction" can contain either "steps" or "dependencies" or both
-- Uses 4 spaces for steps
+- Uses 6 spaces for steps
 - Tabs are not supported
-- Uncommonly allows currency symbols as comments

 ## USAGE